 This is what happens to boats when people leave them in Lake Ontario

-An abandoned boat left to freeze in Lake Ontario angered some Toronto residents at Humber Bay Park last year.
+An abandoned boat left to freeze in Lake Ontario angered some Toronto residents at Humber Bay Park a couple of years ago.

 The boat was tied to a public dock and appeared to be damaged, likely due to frigid temperatures last winter.